 For Fabric, since message flows are partitioned across channels, consensus is reached only at transaction level instead of the ledger level, as is the case with public blockchains like Ethereum.
 This means that with everyone holding this authority signing off on a transaction, there is no need for tokens they would use to cast their vote like in a public network.

 ConsenSys Quorum does use the Ethereum framework, but it does not use gas for transactions as they do not participate in the public network but their private one.
 Again, there is no reason to touch the ETH cryptocurrency to be able to operate your own private, permissioned network based upon Ethereum.

 To sum up, there is no need for your blockchain to use coins or tokens unless you prefer it for any reason.
 Cryptocurrencies are a large and valuable use case of blockchain technology, but they are far from the only one, nor are they inseparable from blockchain itself.

 Blockchain is in use by most industries in some capacity.
 Refusing to try it because “nobody else is doing it” is needless.

 Most established projects are using private and permissioned blockchains.
 Public blockchains tend to be less popular.

-e examples of blockchain adoption.
+We’ll list some examples of blockchain adoption.
 These projects have live products that are actively being used.
 We list them by industry.

 Many tech companies offer Blockchain-as-a-Service (BaaS).
 Among them are Microsoft, Oracle, and Amazon.
 They manage their service.
 Creating a blockchain is simple, and they handle the technical duties.